John DiFronzo: Biography

-DiFronzo, a former enforcer and caporegime, first appeared with a criminal record in 1949.
+DiFronzo, a former enforcer and caporegime in the Chicago Outfit, first appeared with a criminal record in 1949.
 He got the nickname "No Nose" because he sliced off part of his nose while jumping through a window during a 1949 clothing store burglary.
-Reportedly, the police gave him back the missing part which was almost perfectly restored.
+Reportedly, the police gave him back the missing part, which was almost perfectly restored.
 In 1950, DiFronzo served two years in prison for burglary.

 DiFronzo was a suspect in the unsolved 1952 murder of Charles Gross, a West Side politician with suspected ties to organized crime.
-He was a member of the Three Minute Gang, and identified as a member of a loansharking operation along with former Chicago police officers Albert Sarno and Chris Cardi in 1964.
+He was a member of the Three Minute Gang and identified as a member of a loansharking operation along with former Chicago police officers Albert Sarno and Chris Cardi in 1964.
 Imprisoned syndicate leader Joseph Aiuppa chose DiFronzo to head criminal operations in Chicago's western suburbs over acting syndicate boss Joseph Ferriola.
-Eventually, he became one of several de facto leaders running The Outfit in Chicago.
+Eventually, he became one of several de facto leaders running the Outfit in Chicago.

-His brother, Peter DiFronzo, a made-man, was convicted of warehouse burglary in 1963.
+His brother, Peter DiFronzo, a "made man", was convicted of warehouse burglary in 1963.

 In 1993, DiFronzo was convicted along with Chicago boss Samuel "Black Sam" Carlisi, his gambling capo Donald "The Wizard of Odds" Angelini, and four other men of federal racketeering charges for attempting to subterfuge gambling operations at the Rincon Reservation near San Diego.
 The 1993 conviction was reversed on appeal, however, and DiFronzo was released from prison in 1994.

 In 2009, DiFronzo, Rudy Fratto and several others were named in a civil lawsuit by Joseph Fosco, the son of late Teamsters treasurer Armando Fosco, alleged to have tried to extort $400,000 from Fosco.

 DiFronzo died from complications of Alzheimer's disease on May 27, 2018.